Four Seasons Hotel Houston: Zoned schools

 By Spring 2011, Atherton Elementary School and E.O.
 Smith Education Center were consolidated with a new K-5 campus in the Atherton site.
 As a result, the building was rezoned from Smith to Gregory Lincoln for the middle school level.
 Previously it was zoned to Bruce Elementary.
 As part of rezoning for the 2014–2015 school year, this tower was rezoned from Bruce to Gregory-Lincoln K-8 for elementary school.

-In popular culture

-In the second volume of Scarlet Spider published by Marvel Comics, Kaine Parker stays in this hotel.

-On the lead single for Hobo Johnson on his second studio album The Fall of Hobo Johnson Frank, a.k.a.
-Hobo Johnson references his experience at The Four Seasons Hotel.